matrix-profile-foundation/tsmp/cran-comments.md

 * Changed dependency from beepr to audio (actually beepr depends on audio, so less dependencies).
 * Added persons to DESCRIPTION as their code/research was implemented in this package.
+* Changed dotted.case to snake_case as usual in tidyverse.
+I've started with Google R style, but I concluded this is better.
+Since the package is starting, I don't think will have any impact on users.

 ## Test environments
 * Rhub